Arkade: k-Nearest Neighbor Search With Non-Euclidean Distances using GPU Ray Tracing: Conclusion

 \section{Conclusion}

-Irregular problems like tree traversals are ubiquitous, especially queries like nearest neighbor search that has applications in domains such as point cloud registration in computer vision, data compression, similarity scoring, DNA sequencing, etc. Tree-based nearest neighbor search is naturally difficult to scale up using purely software approaches on massively parallel commodity hardware.
-Even though ray tracing cores are specialized hardware to cater to graphics applications, by providing a class of reductions to the ray tracing scene, we show that this specialized hardware can be generalized to accelerate tree operations in other domains.

-Without our reductions, distance metric computations such as $L^p$ norm and cosine distance take significantly longer to complete or cannot be run on RT cores.
-We want to emphasize that our goal is to show the wide applicability of our reductions rather than scheduling or optimizing the applications.
+Irregular problems like tree traversals are ubiquitous, especially queries like nearest neighbor search that have applications in domains such as point cloud registration in computer vision, data compression, similarity scoring, DNA sequencing, etc. Tree-based nearest neighbor search is naturally challenging to scale up using purely software approaches on massively parallel commodity hardware such as GPUs.
+Even though ray tracing cores of GPU are specialized hardware to cater to graphics applications, we show that this specialized hardware can be generalized to accelerate tree operations in other domains, To that end, we provide a set of reductions to the ray tracing scene.
+Without our reductions, distance metric computations such as $L^p$ norm and cosine distance take significantly longer to complete or cannot be run on RT cores (it varies between previous works).
 While RT cores accelerate tree traversals through BVH construction, this tree structure is not accessible to the user and is limited to 3D space.
 Availability and programmability of the spatial tree itself would be more helpful in using RT cores for general applications.

+\begin{acks} We are thankful to all the anonymous reviewers for providing valuable feedback.
+We also thank Kirshanthan Sundararajah for helping us improve the earlier versions of the paper and Raghav Malik for helping us with the proof.
+This work was funded by NSF grants CCF-1908504, CCF-1919197 and CCF-2216978. \end{acks}